kalyanakarri-teesstide/shopify-middleware/README.md

 # Shopify Middleware Service

-This is a Node.js-based backend service that receives Shopify order webhooks and forwards the order data to a mock ERP system.
-It also exposes an API endpoint (`/orders`) to fetch the synced orders for display in a frontend UI.
+This Node.js-based backend service receives Shopify order webhooks and forwards the order data to a mock ERP system.
+It also stores synced orders in MongoDB and exposes an API endpoint (/orders) to fetch them for display in a frontend UI.

 ---